tuukkao/yle-teletext-api-demo/README.md

 I chose PostgreSQL mostly because it's a good all-around solution for most database needs.
 However, in this particular case a document database would work just as well since the data we're storing has no relations whatsoever.

+### Notes on Teletext image fetching and archiving

+We're leveraging the caching information provided by Yle's api to not store duplicate pages.
+The date provided in each response's `Last-Modified` header is used as the page's creation timestamp.
+When getting a page the timestamp is always in relation to the page's actual creation time, not the time it was fetched in our database.

 ### Things I would do differently in a real-world situation

 (See also my to-do's below.)